 Live Caption works in English on Pixel 2 and later, and selected other Android phones.

 - Under the volume controls, tap Live Caption .

-When Live Caption is turned on, captions appear whenever you have media playing on your device.
+When Live Caption is turned on, captions appear for speech in media playing on your device.

 - Move the caption box: touch and hold, then drag up or down.

 - Hide captions and turn off Live Caption: drag the caption box off the bottom of your screen.

 - Expand or contract the caption box: double-tap.
 (Not available during calls.)

 - Under Settings, view or change these settings: